 The above graph shows the torque curve multiplied by the gear rations.
-The lines you see is the acceleration you feel when you open the throttle.
+The lines you see are the acceleration you feel when you open the throttle.

-What the thrust curve demonstrates is that in any gear at any speed if rolling on the ZX-6R will be more accelerative than the Yamaha YZF-R6.
+What the thrust curve demonstrates is that in any gear at any speed if having a roll-race with your mates, the Kawasaki ZX-6R will be more accelerative than the Yamaha YZF-R6.

 |Speed at 5000 rpm||ZX-6R 636||YZF-R6|

 |Speed 1st Gear||25.4 mph||24.5 mph|